rapidspeciation/biodiversity_genomics_course/exercises/16_positive_selection_codeml.md

 This is important to change when running the different models or genes otherwise it will overwrite the previous result.

-You have to specify your models and other parameters of interest.
+You also have to specify your models and other parameters of interest.
+See below how a general control file looks like:

       seqfile = ALN            * Path to the alignment file